scarletbright/avalanche-docs/docs/v1.0/en/tools/avalanche.js/send-coins.md

 ## Get the status of the transaction

 Now that we sent the transaction to the network, it takes a few seconds to determine if the transaction has gone through.
-We can get an updated status on the transaction using the TxID through the XChain.
+We can get an updated status on the transaction using the TxID through the X-Chain.

 ```js
 // returns one of: "Accepted", "Processing", "Unknown", and "Rejected"